EU makes Libor rigging punishable with fines and bans

 The market abuse rules are also extended to cover electronic trading such as "high-frequency" trading, criticised by some lawmakers for creating volatility in markets.

-Three banks - UBS UBSN.VX, RBS (RBS.L) and Barclays (BARC.L) - have been fined for rigging the London Interbank Offered Rate or Libor, but only under existing conduct rules.
+Three banks - UBS, RBS and Barclays - have been fined for rigging the London Interbank Offered Rate or Libor, but only under existing conduct rules.

 This prompted lawmakers to widen the scope of EU rules to benchmarks, as well as to commodity derivatives affecting food and energy prices, to underscore their determination to clamp down on malpractice.

-Penalties have also been toughened up so that companies convicted of abuses could be fined up to 15 percent of their annual turnover or 15 million euros, with individuals fined up to 5 million euros and banned from the industry.
+Penalties have also been toughened up so that companies convicted of abuses could be fined up to 15 percent of their annual turnover or 15 million euros ($19.9 million), with individuals fined up to 5 million euros and banned from the industry.

 "The Libor scandal was market manipulation of the worst kind.
 We are seeing more alleged and potential manipulation of benchmarks in energy markets such as oil and gas and foreign exchange markets," said Arlene McCarthy, the British centre-left lawmaker who negotiated the rules with member states.